 San Diego Water Conservation Garden

 Located in El Cajon, the San Diego Water Conservation Garden offers a wide range of classes and educational programs so residents can create beautiful water-wise gardens.
-Admission is free, and the Water Conservation Garden offers tons of great services, including landscape design consultations for residents who want to remodel their gardens with drought tolerant alternatives.
+Admission is free, and the Water Conservation Garden offers tons of great services.
 Water wise landscaping can save you time, money, and resources, while still looking beautiful and inviting, so head out to the Water Conservation Garden today.

 Graywater systems save money and conserve water by directly reusing "wastewater" to irrigate plants.